SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   and initializes frame costs; `encodeframe_utils.c:1629-1689` suppresses block refresh when CDF updates are disabled.
 No new managed effort mapping or isolated cost-refresh threshold was introduced.

+Decoder coefficient-stage correction after `b305e6e89`, verified on 2026-09-05:

+- The source trace established an architectural deviation: `Av1SymbolDecoder.cs:1415-1459` published a count prefix and scan-ordered quantized levels; `Av1TileReader.cs:1148-1157` packed those variable-length groups. `Av1BlockDecoder.cs:126-153,1349-1399` then used another superblock-sized, all-plane workspace to dequantize and reorder every transform during reconstruction.
+Both buffers were cleared separately.
+  The native entropy traversal dequantizes each signed level directly into its coefficient region (`av1/decoder/decodetxb.c:116-165,279-312`); EOB belongs to separate metadata (`av1/common/blockd.h:452-461`).
+Native region cursors advance by nominal transform area (`av1/decoder/decodeframe.c:274-279`), independently of EOB.
+- Parsing now publishes dequantized coefficients directly and records EOB in `Av1TransformInfo`.
+Each plane's parser/reconstruction cursor advances by nominal transform area, including skipped transforms.
+Frame state reserves 16 coefficient slots per 4x4 unit, with no count prefix.
+Reconstruction consumes that storage directly; its second coefficient workspace and inverse-quantization pass are removed.
+These changes span the production parser, transform descriptors, frame storage, and reconstruction caller, rather than adding a disconnected native primitive.
+- Quantization state moves to the parser.
+Mode syntax establishes delta-Q before `Residual` updates the segment/plane values, matching `decodeframe.c:1172-1221`.
+Transform-local parameters preserve matrix bypass, weighted-quantizer rounding, the 24-bit product mask, transform scaling before sign, and signed precision clipping (`Av1InverseQuantizer.cs:92-135`, `decodetxb.c:52-58,298-312`).
+The entropy context still uses the masked quantized magnitude and original DC sign (`Av1SymbolDecoder.cs:1424-1476`).
+No additional allocator-owned buffer or native production dependency was added.
+- The coefficient capacities decrease by 25.5 KiB for a 64x64 4:2:0 superblock configuration and 102 KiB for 128x128 4:2:0: this combines removal of the second workspace with removal of count-prefix capacity.
+  These are source-derived coefficient-buffer sizes, excluding descriptor/object overhead, not measured total memory or a timing improvement.
+No benchmark was run.
+- Existing entropy tests now check the published dequantized raster values, including sparse and beyond-EOB zeros, against fixed reference qindex-23 DC/AC values.
+Four added matrix/arithmetic cases use explicit 8/10/12-bit reference values, matrix bypass for identity/one-dimensional transforms, lossless bypass, asymmetric precision limits, product-mask wraparound, and sign-after-scaling rounding.
+The old matrix test checked lengths only.
+These component cases do not establish complete signaled-matrix bitstream coverage.
+- After the production edit, serialized Release .NET 11 Visual Studio VSTest passed **9,371/9,371** AV1 and public HEIF encoder cases in 2.6933 minutes (`coefficient-stage-final.trx`).
+After adding the fixed-value tests, a focused set passed **130/130** in 3.0217 seconds (`coefficient-stage-last-edit.trx`).
+Following final whitespace cleanup, the checkpoint set passed **159/159** in 5.5189 seconds (`coefficient-stage-checkpoint.trx`).
+  The final build had zero errors and the existing 1,009 warnings; Roslynk reported zero compiler errors.
+  No production behavior changed after the broad run, and no retained reference samples were altered.
+- Optimized current-reference redecoding matched the retained restoration and film-grain references across **8,500,087** samples, maximum error **0**, zero exceeding one; those references also passed the managed conformance tests.
+Twelve regenerated color sequences matched another **21,348** native samples exactly.
+  Reports are `restoration-comparison.json`, `film-grain-comparison.json`, and `decoder-comparison.json` in
+  `D:\GitHub\ynse01\av1-takeover-20260905`, outside the repository.
+This is bounded same-bitstream evidence, not separately encoded output parity, complete decoder conformance, or a performance acceptance result.
+- Remaining architecture differences are explicit: the managed reader still parses a complete superblock before reconstruction (`Av1TileReader.ReadTile`, `Av1FrameDecoder.DecodePartition`) and clears its complete coefficient regions before reuse.
+Native single-thread decoding interleaves parsing/reconstruction through visitors (`decodeframe.c:935-958,2746-2765,2792-2801`), clears only through the maximum populated raster position after inverse transform (`:154-164`), and separates parsing/reconstruction for row workers with different buffer lifetimes (`:3244-3277`).
+Those traversal, clearing, and worker-lifetime differences remain open; this checkpoint does not claim that changing coefficient representation completes them.

 Film-grain decoder source comparison after `ef8b1a823`:

 - The complete template generation, random state, autoregression, scaling interpolation, overlap traversal,